 Phase III - Design Development & Documentation

-This phase is an extension where all architectural documents and preliminary furniture specification are prepared for approval and implementation.
+This phase is an extension where all architectural documents and preliminary furniture specifications are prepared for approval and implementation.
 The following will be drawn to be incorporated in an architectural documentation package.
 The plans submitted are not intended to be architectural permit plans that would be submitted to the building department.
-They are to be used by the client, contractors and architect for design intent, non-structural layout, and fixture locations.
+They are to be used by the client, contractors, and architect for design intent, non-structural layout, and fixture locations.

 - Fixture and Furniture Plans